 For most residential applications that use a single indoor unit, you’ll only need to purchase one line set.
 For multi-zone systems, one line set per indoor unit is required and you’ll need to make additional considerations such as distance, total line length, and diameter, in order to be sure the system will function properly.

 Some multi-zone systems may require a branch box, that is situated between the outdoor and indoor units and will require its own line set to connect to the outdoor unit.

-There are two accessories that you need that'll make your life a whole lot easier.
-The first one is called Rectorseal NoKink and is a flexible refrigerant line connector just for mini split systems.
+Must-Have Accessories There are two accessories that you need that'll make your life a whole lot easier.
+The first one is called Rectorseal NoKink and is a flexible refrigerant line connector just for mini-split systems.
 It connects the line set to the evaporator head unit and eliminates the worry of kinking the lines, hence the "NoKink" name.

 Another must-have accessory is a ball valve that makes servicing the refrigerant lines a breeze.
 Featuring a Schrader valve for quick charging, the ball valve allows the system to be serviced without having to evacuate all the refrigerant out of the lines, which is definitely a necessity for multi-zone systems.

-Line sets come in different sizes based on multiple factors including: brand of mini split, number of indoor units, condenser size, and distance between units.
+Line Set Sizing Line sets come in different sizes based on multiple factors including the brand of mini split, number of indoor units, condenser size, and distance between units.
 The list goes on, but you should always check your installation manual to get the proper sizing requirements for your particular system.